gamedevtech/Blender-power-sequencer/README.rst

             </tr>
         </table>
         <h3><a name="Clear_Fades" href="#top_Clear_Fades">Clear Fades</a></h3>
-    <p>Sets strip's opacity to 1.0 and removes any opacity-keyframes.</p>
+    <p>For each selected strip, set opacity to 1.0 and remove any
+    opacity-keyframes.</p>

         <table>
             <tr>